d3b4g/leonids/_posts/chainsaw.md

 ###### Enumeration:
 I dropped my SSH public key into the /home/administrator/.ssh/authorized_keys file so i can get into the system easily, without having to run the exploit again and again.

-Checked to see if their is anyother users in the system
+Checked to see if their is anyother users in the system, i can see user bobby which we might have to escalate to.

 ```python